Jason Miller (communications strategist): Detention in Brazil

 In September 2021, Miller and other American right-wing media personalities in his traveling party were detained and questioned for three hours at the international airport in Brasília, Brazil, before returning to the U.S. following participation in a CPAC Brasil Conference.
 The investigation was part of an inquiry by Brazilian Supreme Court Justice Alexandre de Moraes into misinformation allegedly perpetuated by the administration of President Jair Bolsonaro.
 Miller noted that Brazil was the second-largest market for Gettr, and praised Bolsonaro's supporters as "proud patriots".
 Miller later said that Brazilian officials had not accused him of any wrongdoing.
 Miller continued to advise Jair Bolsonaro after his October 2022 election defeat, meeting with the president's son, Eduardo Bolsonaro, in November 2022, as protests and election challenges continued.

 Testimony before January 6 Committee

+On February 3, 2022, Miller was deposed.
+He described a meeting on November 7, 2020, at which he told Trump that the election results were not in his favor:Miller: I was in the Oval Office.
+And at some point in the conversation Matt Oczkowski, who was the lead data person, was brought on, and I remember he delivered to the President in pretty blunt terms that he was going to lose [the election].

+Committee Staff: And that was based, Mr. Miller, on Matt and the data team’s assessment of this sort of county-by-county, State-by-State results as reported?

+Miller: Correct.January 6th Committee (2022).
+"005 JASON MILLER SOT"Miller said he'd told Trump “several” times that any “election day fraud and irregularities" were insufficient to "overturn the election.”

-During the third public hearing on the investigation of the January 6, 2021 attack on the US Capitol, Miller appeared via a taped deposition.
-He stated that on January 5, 2021, he helped Donald Trump craft a statement in response to a New York Times story that said Pence disagreed with Trump’s claims that Pence had the authority to change the results of the election.
+On June 16, 2022, at a public hearing of the House select committee, Miller appeared via a taped deposition.
+He stated that on January 5, 2021, he helped Donald Trump craft a statement in response to a New York Times story that said Pence disagreed with Trump's claims that Pence had the authority to change the results of the election.
 In the statement, Trump claimed that he and Vice President Mike Pence were in agreement, while in fact Pence had made clear multiple times that he disagreed strongly with Trump on this issue.

-Marc Short, Pence’s Chief of Staff, expressed his displeasure that Miller had allowed such a statement to be released without consulting Pence.
+Marc Short, Pence's Chief of Staff, expressed his displeasure that Miller had allowed such a statement to be released without consulting Pence.